 Use a System of Checks and Balances

 Ideally, you should be able to trust the employees who have access to your records.
 At the same time, you can never be too careful.
-A system of checks and balances prevents one person from being able to access or change the entire system.
+A system of checks and balances prevents one person from being able to access or change the entire system without someone else noticing.
 Messy bookkeeping doesn’t always mean fraud, but when fraud exists, it’s usually hidden by messy bookkeeping.
 Keeping your records neat drastically reduces the chances of fraud, and adding a system of checks and balances provides that extra level of security that lets you sleep well at night.